hapi-server/data-specification/README.md

 the server should throw an error with a BAD_REQUEST response code to indicate that an invalid request parameter was provided.

 In following general security practices, HAPI servers should carefully screen incoming request parameter names values.
 Unknown request parameters and values should not be echoed in the error response.

+# Adoption

+In terms of adopting HAPI as a data delivery mechanism, data providers will likely not want to change existing services, so a HAPI compliant access mechanism could be added alongside existing services.
+Several demonstration servers exist, but there are not yet any libraries or tools available for proivders to use or adapt.
+These will be made available as they are created.
+The goal is to create a reference implementation as a full-fledged example that providers could adapt.
+On the client side, there are also demonstration level capabilities, and Autoplot currently can access HAPI compliant servers.
+Eventually, libraries in several languages will be made available to assist in writing clients that extract data from HAPI servers.
+However, even without example code, the HAPI specification is designed to be simple enough so that even small data providers could add HAPI compliant access to their holdings.

 # References